 - Five Prospecting Licences granted by the Department of Environment, Climate and Communications that extend outwards from the mine for several kilometres and convey rights to explore and apply for State Mining Facilities.
 These are renewed every six years, subject to official review and fulfilment of licence commitment expenditures on a two-yearly basis. - State Mining Facilities comprising three Leases and five Licences granted by the Department of Environment, Climate and Communications.
 These facilities are in the process of renewal.
+Agreement has been reached on the royalty rates and the term (LOM Plus closure) for the new State Mining Facilities (SMF's).
+The agreed rates are as follows: waived royalty payments for the remainder of 2024 and the whole of 2025, with a reduced rate for 2026 (1.0%) for State and 0.5% for private) and 2027 (2.75% and 1.375%).
+Thereafter for the remainder of the SMF period the royalty rate will be 3.0% for State minerals and 1.5% for Private Minerals.

-Currently terms are variable with recent facilities being granted with royalties to the Irish State varying from 3.25% to 3.75% of Net Smelter Return.
-Deliberation from the Department of Environment, Climate and Communications is awaited regarding licences from few small un-licensed areas in the SW part of the deposit. - An Industrial Emissions licence from the Environmental Protection Agency was granted in September 2018. - Tara Deep is covered by a Prospecting Licence and the underground exploration development is exempt from Planning Permission.
-Tara Deep will require planning, licence review and State Mining Facilities in due course.
+- An Industrial Emissions licence from the Environmental Protection Agency was granted in September 2018.
+The Industrial Emissions Licence is currently being reviewed with an expected renewal in Q1 2025. - Tara Deep is currently licensed by a Prospecting Licence for surface exploration drilling.
+The continuation of the Tara Deep exploration tunnel will require planning permission.
+A six-year prospecting licence (PL 4502) was granted by the Department of the Environment in December 2024.